Advanced DSLR Photography

-Run in the evenings and based in a classroom environment, this course includes six exciting modules which run over six weeks.
+Run in the evenings and based in a classroom environment, this course includes five exciting modules which run over five weeks.
 Each participant will learn about all the different areas of photography from Flash Photography to Architecture and Portraiture, supported by developing a solid understanding of composition and light.
 This course also includes a Professional Practice module, covering the skills required to present yourself and your practice professionally within the industry.

 As well as learning theory, there is a strong practical element to this course which includes a combination of indoor and outdoor practical exercises, plus a series of practical briefs set in between modules.

 Advanced DSLR Photography is delivered by a range of tutors, including but not limited to Bill Ling, Emily Stein, Simon Urwin, Mark Sherratt, and Tariq Zaidi.
 All tutors are actively practicing photographers, have a current and up to date knowledge of the photography industry and and a wealth of experience behind them.